Christopher Owens, PharmD, MPH

-Dr. Wadsworth is Assistant Dean for Alaska programs at Idaho State University in the Department of Pharmacy Practice and Administrative Sciences.
-A native Idahoan, Dr. Wadsworth earned his Doctor of Pharmacy degree from ISU in 2002 and completed an ASHP accredited Primary Care Pharmacy Specialty Residency at the Boise VA Medical Center in 2007.
+Dr. Wadsworth is the Assistant Dean for Alaska programs at Idaho State University and Associate Professor in the Department of Pharmacy Practice and Administrative Sciences.
+Dr. Wadsworth earned a Doctor of Pharmacy degree from ISU in 2002 and completed an ASHP accredited Primary Care Pharmacy Specialty Residency at the Boise VA Medical Center in 2007.

-Prior to his residency, Dr. Wadsworth served 3&1/2 years as a Clinical Pharmacist at the Chief Andrew Isaac Health Center in Fairbanks Alaska.
-He is a registered pharmacist in Idaho and Alaska and has significant experience in retail and home infusion pharmacy.
-Along with his faculty appointment, Dr. Wadsworth is a Board Certified Pharmacotherapist and served as an Ambulatory Care Clinical Pharmacist at St. Luke's Internal Medicine in Boise Idaho.
-He maintains an active and broad collaborative pharmacy practice including Medication Therapy Management (MTM), diabetes, hypertension and lipid management.
+Prior to residency, Dr. Wadsworth served 4 years as a Clinical Pharmacist at the Chief Andrew Isaac Health Center in Fairbanks, Alaska.
+He is a registered pharmacist in Idaho and Alaska and has significant experience in primary care, community pharmacy, and home infusion pharmacy.
+Dr. Wadsworth is Board Certified in Pharmacotherapy and served as an Primary Care Clinical Pharmacist at St. Luke's Internal Medicine in Boise, Idaho for 9 years.

-Interim Department Chair/PPRA Professor - Infectious Disease, Opioid Abuse, Internal Medicine
+Co-Chair of Pharmacy Practice and Administrative Sciences; Professor Infectious Disease, Opioid Abuse, Internal Medicine

 Office: M 726

-Dr. Oliphant is Vice Chair and Professor in the Department of Pharmacy Practice at Idaho State University College of Pharmacy.
+Dr. Oliphant is Co-Chair of Pharmacy Practice and Administrative Sciences and Professor at Idaho State University College of Pharmacy.
 She earned her PharmD degree from the University of Michigan in Ann Arbor, Michigan.
 She completed a residency and infectious diseases/microbiology fellowship at Northwestern Memorial Hospital in Chicago, Illinois.
 Prior to joining the faculty at ISU College of Pharmacy in 2003, Dr. Oliphant taught for seven years at the University of Wyoming School of Pharmacy.